6.5 Grendel vs. 300 Blackout: Which One Is Better?

 Owning the latest and greatest cartridges is cool, but most of us must stick to a budget if we enjoy living indoors and feeding our family.
 That’s why cost and availability should be considered.

-With that said, the 6.5 Grendel is a reasonably priced and available rifle cartridge.
+With that said, the 6.5 Grendel is a reasonably priced and widely available rifle cartridge.
 It’s popular enough that many of the major ammunition manufacturers produce 6.5 Grendel ammo at a competitive price, with varying bullet styles and weights.

 6.5 Grendel Ballistics